Air2air/northworks/public/content/c-runnicles.md

 my mandate, as the opera's music director.
-It brings with it an enormous responsibility with an enormous sense of fulfillment when we can introduce people to new music and they think after experiencing our 'Lady Macbeth' production, 'My goodness ...
+It brings with it an enormous responsibility with an enormous sense of fulfillment when we can introduce people to new music and they think after experiencing our 'Lady Macbeth' production, 'My goodness...
 Shostakovich!
-I must go out and buy his symphonies ...'"
+I must go out and buy his symphonies...'"

 The Shostakovich "Macbeth" production came within a decimal point of outdoing "The Magic Flute" as the best-sold opera of this season.